 - If you are looking for a cute place to have a snack or grab a sandwich, you are 5 minutes walk from Bakeshop, Little Bakery.

 We went here on a desperate whim, one cold, wet day, and we were so very glad that we did.
-The museum is currently undergoing some major renovations, but the hunting and fishing galleries that have been finished, are fully interactive and have lots to appeal to little minds and hands, including a small playground, touch screen quizzes, tunnels to explore and dressing up opportunities.
-This all bodes very well for when all the work has been completed.
+The museum has just undergone some major renovations, and many of the galleries are fully interactive and have lots to appeal to little minds and hands, including a small playground, a play kitchen and shop, tunnels to explore and dressing up opportunities.
+The roof of the museum has also now been opened, allowing views over to Prague Castle and a chance to play and picnic on the good sized lawn, weather permitting.
 The basement, which is the only part not to be updated, features a huge collection of impressive tractors, including some mini ones to ride on.
 There are also some computer games here which will please older kids.
 Outside the museum, a small number of animals are there to greet you on your way in and out, and there is also a small garden and some more agricultural machinery to climb on and admire.Things to know

 - You can see a 3D tour of the new galleries here.